Hack The Box - Scrambled

 In SerializeToBase64(), the data gets converted into binary using the Serialize() method from BinaryFormatter and then encoded to base64 before being transmitted.
 In DeserializeFromBase64(), the received data gets decoded from base64 to binary and then converted back to the original data with the Deserialize() method from BinaryFormatter.

-BinaryFormatter on the Microsoft Docs
+BinaryFormatter on the Microsoft Docs:

 The BinaryFormatter type is dangerous and is not recommended for data processing.
 Applications should stop using BinaryFormatter as soon as possible, even if they believe the data they're processing to be trustworthy.
 BinaryFormatter is insecure and can't be made secure.